ABOUT US

 Highlights include groundbreaking works such as 1991’s bilingual Al Qamareya (The Moongate); the premiere of the stage adaptation of Looking for Alibrandi in 1995; the training ground imPACT Ensemble through the early 2000s; and public domain events Gathering Ground in collaboration with Redfern Community Centre 2006-2010, Tiny Stadiums 2010-2014, and Sound Out the Streets 2022-2023.

-PACT is highly regarded for the innovative and values-led way we champion artists and arts workers across our areas of operation:
+TODAY… PACT is highly regarded for the innovative and values-led way we champion artists and arts workers.

 staff